AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## 2024

+### Sept 2024 {#sept-2024}

+The release statuses have been reduced and simplified.
+[Read more](rn-overview.md)

+Linux packages installation has been updated for v7.4.1.
+[Read more](../../installation/using/installing-packages-with-linux.md)

 ### June 2024 {#june-2024}

+Updated Release Notes section with 7.4.1 improvements, compatibility updates, and patches.
+[Read more](latest-release.md)

 A note has been added to specify how to clear instance variables when restarting workflows.
 [Read more](../../workflow/using/starting-a-workflow.md)